ENVision mobile: Financial inclusion for microentrepreneurs

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

 Our co-founding team is comprised of a CEO, CTO, and CFO.
 Aneri Pradhan, as CEO, has over 10 years of experience advising microenterprises and working on technology innovation for emerging markets.
-Eric Obeysakare, as CTO, is a PhD candidate at Penn State in Information Systems Technology and served in the Peace Corps and Fullbright Fellow.
+Eric Obeysakare, as CTO, is a PhD candidate at Penn State in Information Sciences & Technology, a Fulbright Fellow, and served in the Peace Corps.
 Nick McNally, as CFO, is a chartered Accountant with previous experience with Ernst & Young.
 We aim to recruit UX and customer success roles in the future.

 Help Us Support Diversity!
 Part 1 - Which of the following categories do you identify with? (optional)